top of page

 A traumatic event is determined as one in which you perceive a threat to your life, body or your mind.
 The other significant part of the definition is your reaction to the event.
 If you can cope with the event, even if it is a serious threat, it isn't trauma.
 Trauma happens when your ability to cope is completely overwhelmed.

-EMDR for Traumatic Experiences & Negative Self-Beliefs
+EMDR for Trauma & Negative Self-Beliefs

 What is EMDR?

 Eye Movement Desensitization and Reprocessing (EMDR) is a "psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences. ".
-In EMDR sessions, Therapists guide clients to focus on a troubling memory, emotion or body sensation while moving the eyes rapidly ( or slowly) back and forth following therapists' fingers.
+In EMDR sessions, Therapists guide clients to focus on a troubling memory, emotion, or body sensation while moving the eyes rapidly ( or slowly) back and forth following therapists' fingers.
 This rapid eye movement, which also occurs naturally during our dreaming, seems to be helpful in processing unpleasant memories.

 What is it used for?